-You have to be very careful when answering this question because once an interviewer knows your current salary they will try and fix your next remuneration based on this figure.
-This may be satisfactory if you only wanted a modest rise in salary and your current salary is in line with their salary range, but, what if your current salary is substantially lower than the rate for the job, or if you want a substantial salary rise?
+You have to be very careful when answering this question because once an interviewer knows your current salary they may try and fix your next remuneration based on this figure.
+This may be satisfactory if you only wanted a modest rise in salary and your current salary is in line with their salary range, but, what if your current salary is substantially lower than the rate for the job, or if you feel you deserve a substantial salary rise?
 In these cases you would be best advised to say that you do not really want to prejudice yourself by being too high or too low.
 Ask if you can discuss this later after the responsibilities for the job have been discussed; you may also want to ask them what the range for the job is (if you do not already know).

 What level of salary are you looking for now?

 Be very careful when you answer this question – you do not want to appear to be greedy.
 If you are applying for a specific vacancy you could ask them what the salary range is.
 Once they have answered you could say “I think my experience would place me at the top end of your range, don’t you?”
 If they ask you this question fairly early on in the interview you could delay answering by saying “It is hard to discuss salary without first knowing a little bit more about the job and the responsibilities.”